Coverage & Pairing Plan

 Claim

 A valid evaluation schedule uses non‑overlapping, paired windows with fixed seeds and reuses the baseline window IDs for edited runs.
-The runner enforces tier‑based minima and aborts in CI/Release when pairing or coverage is insufficient.
+The runner enforces tier-based minima.
+CI/Release runs hard-fail pairing/count drift when a baseline pairing context exists, and report verification rejects invalid pairing.

 Window Selection (assumptions)